-

 Understanding peripheral neuropathy

-The lab grows nerve cells in a dish to understand the mechanisms of chemotherapy-induced neuropathy and to screen for drugs that will protect nerves from damage.
+The Regenerative Neurobiology Lab grows nerve cells in a dish to understand the mechanisms of chemotherapy-induced neuropathy and screen for drugs that will protect nerves from damage.

 -

-Mesenchymal stromal cells (MSCs) are being used to protect nerve cells and to deliver therapies that support nerve regeneration.
+The Regenerative Neurobiology Lab uses mesenchymal stromal cells to protect nerve cells and deliver therapies that support nerve regeneration.

 -